 Consumers should also have the option to withdraw from using a peak demand tariff without penalty if they find that they are unable to adjust their behaviour.
-This is because there are likely to be some households that simply cannot adapt their behaviour despite their best intentions to avoid using electricity in peak periods.
+There are likely to be some households that simply cannot adapt their behaviour despite their best intentions to avoid using electricity in peak periods.
 Is it reasonable, for example, to expect a frail older person who would otherwise have low electricity use to avoid using an air conditioner during peak times on particularly hot days or heating during peak times on particularly cold days?
-Given that it is proposed that peak demand will be calculated on only one peak per month this would unfairly impact on those with limited economic means.
+Given that it is proposed that peak demand will be calculated on only one peak per month this would unfairly impact on those with limited economic means, who are otherwise low users.

 There is also a need to offer safeguards that protect vulnerable consumers against bill shock.
-A bill protection scheme was discussed at workshops as a way of softening impact on consumers while they adjust to the new peak demand approach.
-This would involve the use of a cap to ensure that the impact on a consumer's bill was not unacceptably high.
-Unfortunately, the proposal of a 5kW cap is too high and the proposal to offer this protection for a period of only 12 months is too short.
-National Seniors recommends that the cap be set lower and the length of time longer for vulnerable households on low, fixed incomes so that they are not unfairly punished while they adjust to the peak demand tariff.
+National Seniors supports the introduction of a financial risk reduction mechanism to soften the impact on consumers while they adjust to the new peak demand approach.

+Unfortunately, the current proposal of a 5kW cap is too high and the proposal to offer this protection for a period of only 12 months is too short.
+National Seniors recommends that the cap be set lower and the length of time longer for vulnerable households on low fixed incomes so that they are not unfairly punished while they adjust to the peak demand tariff.

 There also appears to be no protection for those with special needs for medical equipment required to sustain life.
 This must be included to ensure a continuity of supply of electricity to people in this situation.
-One option would be to exempt people in this situation from paying the peak demand tariff.